jmagman/flutter-wiki/Deferred-Components.md

 Deferred components is a set of features and tooling that allows developers to write dart code that can be AOT compiled into separate split dynamic libraries as well as package them together with assets into runtime downloadable modules on Android.
 The primary goal of deferred components is to reduce install apk size as well as reduce storage space taken up by the app by omitting features the user may not use.

-This feature is currently only available on Android, taking advantage of Android and Google Play Store’s dynamic feature modules to deliver the deferred components packaged as Android modules.
+This feature is currently an experimental/preview feature that is only available on Android.
+It takes advantage of Android and Google Play Store’s dynamic feature modules to deliver the deferred components packaged as Android modules.
 This does not impact other platforms, which continue to build as normal with all deferred components and assets included at initial install time.

 Though modules can be defer loaded, the entire application must be completely built and uploaded as a single Android App Bundle (`.aab`).
 Dispatching partial updates without re-uploading new Android App Bundles for the entire application (eg, code push) is not supported.